jmcob/Vue-todoList-Traversy/README.md

 # vue-crash-2021

-This is a Todo list app
+This is a Todo list app, example of what you can do with Vuejs3 as a starter.

+The hole app is from Traversy

 ## Project setup
 ```